 Welcome to the British Museum in the Google Cultural Institute.
 Here is a selection of materials telling the story of the famous Anglo-Saxon ship burial at Sutton Hoo.

-Jewellery worn by rural, often wealthy, communities and was a crucial part of the lavish and complicated costumes worn as bridal outfits, for festive occasions, for dancing, and for daily wear.
+In rural, often wealthy, communities jewellery was a crucial part of the lavish and complicated costumes worn as bridal outfits, for festive occasions and for dancing.